 How To Use It

 So you’ve got pickled pineapple, now what?
 It’s is a perfect topping for pork.
 (Our preferred use).
-I like to season and pan fry sliced pork medallions from a pork tenderloin.
+Season sliced pork tenderloin with salt and pepper, or even a little Monterey Steak Seasoning.
+It only takes a few minutes to pay fry them.
 Quick to cook for a super easy dinner.

 - Sprinkle it over grilled chicken breasts.